CHAPTER 25: THE CALM AFTER THE STORM

 "Cedric's a good guy and he was willing to make the effort needed to keep their relationship going while she's still at Hogwarts," Harry agreed.
 "It's a shame she didn't appreciate what she had."

-The pair had heard much on the subject from Susan Bones, who had been quite scathing with regard to the shallow Chinese witch.
+The pair had heard much on the subject from Susan Bones, who had been quite scathing with regard to the shallow witch who had dated Cedric.
 The Diggory and Bones families were close friends, and Cedric had confided in Susan about the reason why Cho had chosen to break up with him.
 When Susan had noticed Cho making a play for Harry, the indignant Hufflepuff had passed on the information.

 "I don't think I'll need to do anything.
 No one at school's going to be interested in her after she made such a fool of herself this evening—besides, I think all the guys she might make a play for are already taken—and I'm pretty sure Susan's going to write to Cedric and tell him all about what happened this evening, so he probably won't want to get back together with her, either.
 In fact, it wouldn't surprise me if Cedric spreads around the message that she's not worth the effort, assuming he hasn't done so already.
 She's brought her own punishment on herself," Hermione explained thoughtfully, and after considering Hermione's reasoning, Harry could only agree.